IvisionLab/traffic-analysis/synthetic-dataset-generator/README.md

 ## Paper and Citation
 If you find this useful in your research please cite:

-> Cite in APA format.
+> Cite in APA format: XXXXXX

-    @paper{xx,
+@paper{	xx,
 	Author = {Ruiz Marco and Fontinele Jefferson and Perrone Ricardo and Santos Marcelo and Oliveira Luciano}, title     = {Microsoft {COCO:} Common Objects in Context}, journal   = {xx},
 	volume    = {xx},
 	year      = {2018},